pair-team-app/create-react-app/README.md

 On first build, a browser window will open to your playground.

-On consectutive builds, the playground URL will only be displayed.
+On consecutive builds, the playground URL will only be displayed.